Redeeming Love (2022 film): Plot

-Back in Pair-A-Dice, Angel returns to the brothel to get what Duchess owes her.
-However, the brothel was burned down by MacGowan with the Duchess inside.
-He was then killed by an angry mob.
+Back in Pair-A-Dice, Angel returns to the brothel to collect her money.
+However, MacGowan burned it down with Duchess inside, then an angry mob killed him.
 With no money nor place to live, Angel reluctantly prostitutes herself through a bar.
-She gratefully returns home when Michael arrives.
+She gratefully returns home upon Michael's arrival.

 Michael and Angel's relationship blossoms, based on honesty and affection.
-Angel finally falls in love with Michael and genuinely wants to stay with him.
-Michael and Angel help a woman who is in labor and end up taking in her whole family.
-Angel believes Miriam, the oldest daughter, would be a much better wife for Michael since they have a lot in common and she can give him children.
-Angel makes love to Michael one last time and then leaves the next day.
-Angel leaves Miriam her wedding ring and a note asking her to take care of Michael.
-Michael decides not to go after Angel since she has free will and needs to make the decision to come back on her own.
+Angel falls in love with Michael completely, genuinely wanting to stay.
+They help a woman in labor, then take in her whole family.
+Believing the oldest daughter Miriam is much better suited for Michael, as she is not barren, Angel has sex with Michael one last time, then disappears the next day.
+She leaves Miriam her wedding ring with a note, asking her to take care of Michael.
+He decides not to chase after Angel, as he respects her right to choose and feels she must return on her own.

-Having learned to cook while with Michael, Angel gets a job at a cafe rather than returning to prostitution.
-However, the same day she starts working there, the hotel is burnt down.
-Angel later discovers the recently arrived Duke did it, upon hearing she was working there.
-Duke makes Angel return to prostitution to spare her boss's life.
-However, realizing he continues to recruit young girls into prostitution like her, Angel confronts him.
-Duke silences her with a death threat.
+Now able to cook, Angel gets a job at a cafe rather than returning to prostitution.
+However, on her first day, the hotel is burnt down by the recently arrived Duke.
+He forces Angel back into prostitution to spare her boss's life.
+However, discovering that he still forces young girls into prostitution, Angel confronts him.
+Duke silences her upon threat of death.

-Duke places Angel on the stage in his new establishment.
-There, with regained faith, she reveals to the audience Duke's sexual trafficking of young girls.
-Denying the allegations, he attempts to murder Angel, but an African-American man subdues him so she can free the captive girls.
+Duke places Angel on his new establishment's stage.
+With regained faith, she reveals Duke's trafficking of young girls to the audience.
+Denying the allegations, he attempts to murder Angel, but a man subdues him so she can free the girls.
 An outraged mob lynches Duke.
 Afterward, Angel dedicates herself to helping rehabilitate young girls.

-Three years later, Paul locates Angel, who is running a school for girls.
-Angel assumes that Michael has married Miriam, but Paul informs her that he is married to Miriam.
-Angel accuses Paul of coming between Michael and Miriam, but he insists Miriam never wanted to be with Michael and that Michael is still waiting for Angel.
-Paul tearfully apologizes for his mistreatment of her but Angel insists she has long forgiven him.
+Three years later, Paul finds Angel running a school for girls.
+Angel assumes Michael has married Miriam, but Paul reveals he married Miriam.
+Angel accuses him of coming between Michael and Miriam, but he insists Miriam has never been in love with Michael.
+Paul informs Angel that Michael is still waiting for her.
+Paul tearfully apologizes, but she has long forgiven him.

-Angel returns home to Michael.
-Angel finally tells him that her real name is Sarah and she has never told anyone that because it is the one thing she had that no one could take from her.
-After sharing a tender embrace, Michael welcomes her home and returns her wedding ring.
-Years later, we see Michael and a pregnant Angel fishing with their young son.
+Angel returns home, finally revealing to Michael that her name is Sarah.
+She tells him she never told anyone before, as it was the only thing she had that no one could take from her.
+Michael welcomes her home with a tender embrace, returning her wedding ring.
+Years later, he and a pregnant Angel are shown fishing with their young son.